 • Accommodation: Hot Springs Resort

 After taking in the beauty of the New Zealand forest one final time, we’ll pack up and depart back down the Sabine Valley.
 After reconnecting with the Sabine River, the valley broadens passing through ancient silver beech forest.
 The track continues down the valley and sidles above the river before leaving the river where it enters a gorge in the lower valley.
 After climbing steeply, then descending again, we’ll rejoin the deep river at a bridge across a narrow cleft.
 Easy walking for the final hour leads to Sabine Hut, with its expansive views over Lake Rotoroa.
-After having a delicious lunch on the shore of Lake Rotoroa, our water taxi will collect us for a 40-minute ride across the crystal-clear waters to where our transport awaits us.
-The final leg our day is a 2-hour scenic drive to our accommodation, a geothermal retreat nestled in the bush.
-Here we’ll be able to soak our muscles before enjoying the local cuisine at this in-house restaurant.
+After having a delicious lunch on the shore of Lake Rotoroa, our water taxi will collect us for a 40-minute ride across the crystal-clear waters to where our van awaits us.
+The final leg today is a 2-hour scenic drive to our accommodation: a geothermal retreat nestled in the bush.
+Here we’ll be able to soak our muscles before enjoying the local cuisine at their in-house restaurant.

 Day 9